andreacremese/blog/source/_posts/chapter9-testing.md

 ---

-layout: post
-title: "chapter9 - testing"
+title: POODR - Notes from Chapter 9 - testing
 date: 2014-05-08 20:04
 comments: true
-categories:
+tags:
+	- Ruby
+	- Rails
 ---
 The importance of testing cannot be underestimated.
 As a personal note, I can't believe that during my time coding in Fortran we did not implement TDD but rather testing was done manually (well, we also had physical validation to ensure the data was correct).